Speed (1994 film): Writing

 Screenwriter Graham Yost was inspired to write Speed after hearing about the 1985 film Runaway Train from his father, Canadian television host Elwy Yost.
 Elwy mistakenly believed the train's out-of-control situation was caused by a bomb, (Note: Such a plot had coincidentally been used in the 1975 Japanese movie The Bullet Train.) leading Graham to think that such a concept would work better on a bus.
-He initially envisioned a bomb that would detonate if the bus dropped below 20 mph, but a friend suggested revising the speed limit to 50 mph.
+He initially envisioned a bomb that would detonate if the bus dropped below 20 mph, but a friend suggested raising the speed limit to 50 mph.
 The film's ending was inspired by the 1976 film Silver Streak.
 Originally titled Minimum Speed, Yost renamed it Speed to avoid negative connotations associated with "minimum".

 Yost's initial draft had the entire film set on the bus, with no elevator or subway sequences.
 The bus was meant to drive around Dodger Stadium and ultimately crash into the Hollywood Sign.
 After finishing the script, Yost presented it to Paramount Pictures, which showed interest and suggested John McTiernan to direct.
 However, McTiernan declined, feeling the script was too similar to Die Hard (1988), and recommended Jan de Bont instead.
 De Bont, who had been the director of photography for action films like Die Hard and The Hunt for Red October (1990), agreed to direct.
 Michael Bay had also expressed interest in directing.

-Paramount ultimately passed on the project, believing audiences wouldn't want to watch a film set almost entirely on a bus.
+Paramount ultimately passed on the project, believing audiences would not want to watch a film set almost entirely on a bus.
 Yost and de Bont then pitched the film to 20th Century Fox, who agreed to green-light the project but requested additional action sequences beyond the bus.
 De Bont suggested starting the movie with a bomb on an elevator, drawing from his own experience of being trapped in an elevator while working on Die Hard.
 Yost used this opening to establish the cleverness of LAPD SWAT officer Jack Traven, inspired by Perseus' deception with Medusa.
 De Bont also suggested concluding the film with a subway sequence to provide a final twist, which Fox approved.

 Joss Whedon was brought in a week before filming began to rework the dialogue and improve the script.
 Whedon made significant contributions, including transforming Jack Traven's character from a maverick hotshot into a more earnest and polite officer, removing forced one-liners, and creating the iconic line, "Pop quiz, hotshot."
 Whedon also reworked minor characters, such as turning Doug Stephens (Alan Ruck) from an unpleasant lawyer into a hapless tourist.
 Additionally, the character of Harry Temple was originally intended to be the film's villain, but once Dennis Hopper was cast as Howard Payne, this role was adjusted, and Temple's character remained non-complicit.

+According to one film studies professor, the main characters solve every major problem in Speed the same way ("acceleration"), while the story is "unified through the development of motifs and repetitions, like Jack's decision to 'shoot the hostage,' or the theme of speeding transportation."